sporollan/epam-cloud-devops-final-project/README.md

 ### Description
 - Terraform managed infrastructure to expose FastAPI application.
 - Uses AWS EKS to manage Nodes.
+- Using Kustomize to manange dev and prod environments.
 - While running retuns greeting on /greeting endpoint through LB dns.
+- Returns different greeting based on environment.
 - Pipelines to test and deploy.

 ## Setup Instructions